MikesRND/vrtigo/scripts/ci/README.md

 All scripts (except `install-verify.sh`) build with:
 - Tests: **ON**
-- Examples: **ON**
 - Benchmarks: **OFF**

 IO helpers are always available (no optional toggle).

-The `install-verify.sh` script builds a minimal library (tests/examples/benchmarks OFF) to test the install workflow.
+The `install-verify.sh` script builds a minimal library (tests/benchmarks OFF) to test the install workflow.

 ## Common Workflows